 This is a review of the available scientific literature and unpublished data provided by industry relevant to assessing the safety of glycerin as used in cosmetics.
-Glycerin is reported to function in cosmetics as a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.1
+Glycerin is reported to function in cosmetics as a denaturant; fragrance ingredient; hair conditioning agent; humectant; oral care agent; oral health care drug; skin protectant; skin-conditioning agent - humectant; and viscosity decreasing agent.

-Much of the information in this safety assessment was from the summary information in reports issued by the Organization for Economic Cooperation and Development (OECD) Screening Information Data Set (SIDS) and the European Commission-European Chemicals Bureau (IUCLID).^{2,3} The original data from these two organizations were not available.
+Much of the information in this safety assessment was from the summary information made available by the Organization for Economic Cooperation and Development (OECD) Screening Information Data Set (SIDS), the European Commission-European Chemicals Bureau (IUCLID), and the European Chemicals Agency (ECHA).2-4